Victoria Bridge, Jhelum

-The Victoria Bridge, also known as Jhelum Bridge, is situated between Jhelum and Sarai Alamgir on Jhelum River in Punjab, Pakistan.
+The Victoria Bridge is a railway bridge situated between Jhelum and Sarai Alamgir on Jhelum River in Punjab, Pakistan.

 History

 The bridge was built in 1878 by Irish engineer William St. John Galwey.
 It is composed of iron trusses over many concrete piers.
 It is a railway and road bridge, with a single railway track and a road on one side of the track.